boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.remote.debug/README.md

 ## Prerequisites

-If you use a ctrlX CORE^virtual^ enable port forwarding of your remote debug port e.g. for port 15678
+If you use a ctrlX CORE<sup>virtual</sup> enable port forwarding of your remote debug port e.g. for port 15678

     8022:22,8443:443,8740:11740,4840:4840,2069:2069,2070:2070__,15678:15678__